2. Summary of material accounting policies Basis of preparation and presentation

 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets.
 Useful lives used by the Company are same as prescribed rates prescribed under Schedule II of the Companies Act 2013.
 The range of useful lives of the property, plant and equipment are as follows:

-f) Intangible Assets
+2.5 Intangible Assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
-Internally generated intangibles are not capitalised and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.

 > Software - 5 years

-Software for internal use, which is primarily acquired from third-party vendors and which is an integral part of a tangible asset, including consultancy charges for implementing the software, is capitalised as part of the related tangible asset.
-Subsequent costs associated with maintaining such software are recognised as expense as incurred.
-The capitalised costs are amortised over the lower of the estimated useful life of the software and the remaining useful life of the tangible fixed asset.
+Software for internal use, which is primarily acquired from third-party vendors and which is an integral part of a tangible asset, including consultancy charges for implementing the software, is capitalised as part of the related asset.
+Subsequent costs associated with maintaining such

-g) Investments in the nature of equity in subsidiaries.
+2.6 Investments in the nature of equity in subsidiaries.

 The Company has elected to recognise its investments in equity instruments in subsidiaries at cost in the separate financial statements in accordance with the option available in Ind AS 27, 'Separate Financial Statements'.

-h) Investment properties
+2.7 Investment properties

-Investment properties comprise portions of office buildings and residential premises that are held for long-term rental yields and/or for capital appreciation.
+Investment properties comprise portions of office buildings and/or residential premises that are held for long-term rental yields and/or for capital appreciation.
 Investment properties are initially recognised at cost.
 Subsequently investment property comprising of building is carried at cost less accumulated depreciation and accumulated impairment losses.

 The cost includes the cost of replacing parts and borrowing costs for long-term construction projects if the recognition criteria are met.
 When significant parts of the investment property are required to be replaced at intervals, the Group depreciates them separately based on their specific useful lives.
 All other repair and maintenance costs are recognised in profit and loss as incurred.